qkzk/fm/readme.md

 Some features depends on external programs to keep fm from being really bloated.

+### Navigation

-- Navigate with the arrows or the mouse (left select, right open, wheel)
+- Navigate with the arrows or the mouse (left select, right open, wheel) Basic vim keys are supported by default: hjkl, gG, Ctrl+U Ctrl+D, JK
 - Open a file with o, enter or right click
 - Execute a file with a custom command with e

+### Moving

+Many ways to jump somewhere :

+- Alt+g: type the full address (with completion enabled),
+- Ctrl+g: a predefined shortcut (default root folders, home and mount points, gitroot, config folder),
+- Alt+j: by jumping to a flagged file,
+- ': by creating your own marks and jumping to them

+### File manipulation

 - Copy / move / symlinks / delete with c, p, s, x
 - Create files, directory, rename with n, d, r
-- Open a new shell in this directory with s
-- Start a configured TUI application with S
 - Flag a bunch of file, change panel with TAB and move/copy them !
-- Many ways to jump somewhere :

-  - g: type the full address (with completion enabled),
-  - G: a predefined shortcut (default root folders, home and mount points, gitroot, config folder),
-  - j: by jumping to a flagged file,
-  - ': by creating your own marks and jumping to them

-- Change display, removing details or displaying a single pane.
-- Preview most of files (text, highlighted code, binary, pdf, exif details, video/audio details, archives) with P
-- Display a tree view of directory by previewing it
-- Decompress an archive by opening it (o, enter, right click)
-- Compress flagged files with C. Pick the desired algorithm from a menu.
-- Copy a filename/filepath to clipboard with Ctrl+n, Ctrl+p
+- Trash a file with X, open the trash with Alt+o. x to remove permanently, enter to restore.
+Wipe the trash with Alt+x.
 - Rename or create a bunch of file with B. Flag files, B, edit the names and save the file.
 The renaming is done.
   You can create nested files with `a/b/c` which will create every intermediate folder if needed.

-- Use the integrated fuzzy finder (forked version of skim, an fzf clone) with Ctrl+f to navigate quickly
-- The same fuzzy finder can find specific lines in files with Ctrl+s
-- Filter the view (by extension, name, directory only, all files) with F
-- Find files with / (with completion), flag files matching a regex with w
-- Detect removable disks automatically and jump to them in a few keystrokes (G, up, enter)
-- Drag and drop files (requires dragon-drop installed) with Alt+D
-- Trash a file with X, open the trash with Alt+o. x to remove permanently, enter to restore.
-Wipe the trash with Alt+x.
+### Shell

+- Open a new shell in this directory with s
+- Start a configured TUI application with S
+- Execute a shell command with '!'.
+Expansions (%e ext, %n filename, %s filepath, %f flagged files, %d current directory) are supported. pipes and redirections aren't supported.

+### Display

+- Change display, removing details or displaying a single pane with Alt+e
+- Preview most of files (text, highlighted code, binary, pdf, exif details, video/audio details, archives) with P
 - Toggle the tree view with t.
 Fold selected folder with z.
 Unfold every folder with Z, fold every folder with Alt+z.
-- Open and mount encrypted devices.
-Open the menu with Shift+e, mount with m, unmount with u.
-- diff the first two files / folders with D.
 - Enter preview mode with Alt+P. Every file is previewed in the second pane.
-- Contol MOCP with Ctrl+arrows.
-Ctrl+Left, Ctrl+Right: previous or next song.
-Ctrl+Down: Toggle pause.
-Ctrl+Up: add current folder to playlist
-- Set the selected image as wallpaper with W.
-- _Experimental_ enter "command mode" with ':'.
-Type the name of a command and it will be executed.
-- Execute a shell command with '!'.
-Expansions (%e ext, %n filename, %s filepath, %f flagged files, %d current directory) are supported. pipes and redirections aren't supported.

-Most of those features are inspired by ranger and alternatives (Midnight commander), the look and feel by dired.
+- Filter the view (by extension, name, directory only, all files) with F
+- Find files with / (with completion), flag files matching a regex with w

+### Fuzzy finder

+- Use the integrated fuzzy finder (forked version of skim, an fzf clone) with Ctrl+f to navigate quickly
+- The same fuzzy finder can find specific lines in files with Ctrl+s
+- Another fuzzy finder is available for your keybinds with Alt+h

-## Neovim filepicker
+### Neovim filepicker

 When you open a file with i, it will send an event to Neovim and open it in a new buffer.
 Recent versions of neovim export the RPC server address to an environement variable which is read if no argument